Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 - If this test is not available, you should be screened with co-testing, which is a combination of an HPV and Pap test.
 This should be done every 5 years.

-- If HPV testing is not available, then a Pap test alone should be performed every three years
+- If HPV testing is not available, then a Pap test alone should be done every 3 years.

 - Individuals who have been diagnosed with cervical pre-cancer should continue to be screened until they meet one of the following criteria over the previous 10 years: